|Assistant director for audit and assurance, Stuart Cutts, tells us why internal controls on payments are so important|

 But we need to remain vigilant, and stress the importance of strong internal controls on payments to all those involved.

 Internal controls on payments cover a number of areas.
 Our reviews on payments regularly focus on the effective operation of payment controls.
 For example we:

 - Evaluate the arrangements to help prevent duplicate payments.

 - Ensure appropriate separation of duties exist.

 - Interrogate all expenditure using computer software to help provide assurance these controls are working.

-The importance of strong payment controls was highlighted in two recent local cases.
+The importance of strong payment controls was highlighted in two local cases.
 In York, a local NHS surgery had £46,000 diverted by the practice manager to his own account.
 Part of the fraud involved duplicating payments to legitimate suppliers.
 The manager was jailed for 20 months.